 The IFC Performance Standards were selected as Export Finance Australia’s usual benchmark as they are a widely used and understood global standard.

 Where a higher benchmarking standard is applicable to a particular transaction, Export Finance Australia applies that higher standard.

-For transactions not directly related to a project, Export Finance Australia may use other internationally recognised standards as its benchmark.
+For transactions not related to a project, Export Finance Australia may use other internationally recognised standards as its benchmark.

 Where a transaction supports a project located within Australia and relevant Australian government approvals have been obtained, Export Finance Australia considers that the environmental and social benchmark has been met.